kambria-platform/capsule-wallet/README.md

 var getAuthentication = function(qrcode, callback) {
   // This function is to show off the QRcode to user
-  // User must user MEW on their phone to scan the QRcode and establish the connection
+  // User must use MEW application on their phone to scan the QRcode and establish the connection
   // When the connection is established, callback will be called }